Leonxzy44/Leonxzy44/README.md

 👨‍💻 Software Engineer & Developer who has a passion to code.

-⭐ Been coding python a 𝘭𝘰𝘯𝘨 time :)
+⭐ Been coding a 𝘭𝘰𝘯𝘨 time...

 🚀 Arduino developer & Libraries.

 💼 Always up to a project.

-Let's innovate together → 🛒 Fork a project, 🌟 star a repo, or ✉️ reach out.
+📧 leon.hodzic@outlook.com